pdjr-signalk/signalk-notification-injector/readme/00_readme.md

 Remote processes or network applications can achieve the same result by writing to the injector's UDP port or by making a TCP websocket connection.
-For example, on a remote Linux client, the something like this could be used to send a message to the plugin's UDP interface.
+For example, on a remote Linux client, something like this could be used to send a message to the plugin's UDP interface.
 ```
 $> echo "letmein@heating:alert Heating system fuel level < 10%" > /dev/udp/192.168.1.1:6543
 ```